 If you are looking to buy a new set of pots or pans, induction compatible designs seem a good option as an investment.
 The Caraway set is my favorite of the designs – scroll back to the table to take a quick look at all the reviewed sets and see how it compares.

 Induction cooking is a style that fits well in both modern and classic kitchens and especially in compact spaces.
 Even a portable induction cooktop, a one or two-burner unit for the indoor or outdoor bench, is a versatile cooking option.
 See my article on what to look for in a portable induction cooktop.

 Why choose ceramic non stick cookware for induction cookers?
-Ceramic is non toxic and natural.
+Ceramic itself is non toxic and natural.
 Many consider a coating made from ceramic a better choice among the nonstick type of cookware options.

-It is healthy also because, with food cooked in non stick cookware, you get to consume less fat and that’s ideal for some.
+Also, with food cooked in non stick cookware, you get to consume less fat and that’s ideal for some.